-Key differences between CentOS vs Ubuntu
+Key Differences Between CentOS vs Ubuntu

-Both CentOS vs Ubuntu are popular choices in the market; let us discuss some of the major Difference Between CentOS vs Ubuntu:
+Both are popular choices in the market; let us discuss some of the major differences:

 CentOS vs Ubuntu Comparison Table

-The primary Comparison between CentOS vs Ubuntu are discussed below:
+The primary comparison is discussed below:

-|Definition||CentOS is basically based on Linux framework and a Linux distribution to implement a free, community supported computing platform that is compatible with the corresponding upstream source, Red Hat Linux||Ubuntu is basically an open sourced and Linux distribution that is based on Debian.
-It is one of the popular operating systems for the cloud|
+|Definition||CentOS is based on a Linux framework and distribution to implement a free, community-supported computing platform compatible with the corresponding upstream source, Red Hat Linux.||Ubuntu is an open-sourced Linux distribution that is based on Debian.
+It is one of the popular operating systems for the cloud.|

-|Architecture||CentOS architecture is mainly based on the Red Hat’s source code to implement the core design similar to Red Hat Enterprise Linux and it is available free of charge||Ubuntu packages are mainly created in the Debian format and this package actually draws the basic architectural framework of Ubuntu in accordance with the continuous improvement on the same|
+|Architecture||CentOS architecture is mainly based on Red Hat’s source code to implement the core design similar to Red Hat Enterprise Linux, and it is available free of charge.||Ubuntu packages are mainly created in the Debian format, and this package draws the basic architectural framework of Ubuntu through continuous improvement.|

-|Support||There is a good amount of Community Support for the CentOS and its end users.
-However, it is on a bit of lower side than that of Ubuntu support||Ubuntu server has large and extensive community support for the cloud deployments and also toward its end users and thus it is superior to CentOS from the support perspective|
+|Support||There is a good amount of Community Support for CentOS and its end users.
+However, it is a bit lower than that of Ubuntu support.||Ubuntu server has extensive community support for cloud deployments and also toward its end users, and thus it is superior to CentOS from the support perspective.|

-|Learning||CentOS is mainly based on Red Hat Linux and due to the presence of smaller community and lesser available documentation, it is a little bit harder to learn than that of Ubuntu||In the case of Ubuntu, due to larger community support, it has a good amount of tutorials and books available in the market and thus it has the upper hand than that of CentOS from the learning perspective|
+|Learning||CentOS is mainly based on Red Hat Linux.
+Due to a smaller community and lesser available documentation, it is a little harder to learn than Ubuntu.||In the case of Ubuntu, due to more considerable community support, it has many tutorials and books available in the market.
+Thus it has the upper hand of CentOS from the learning perspective.|

-|Security||In the case of CentOS, it is based on the Linux framework and thus is much secured and goes through 3 layers of security patches.
-It is also less prone to web security threats||In the case of Ubuntu, the security patches also do perform well but sometimes due to frequent updates, it is more prone to web threats.
-Also sometimes it needs to downgraded to lower versions due to the presence of recent buggy updates|
+|Security||In the case of CentOS, it is based on the Linux framework and thus is much more secure and goes through 3 layers of security patches.
+It is also less prone to web security threats.||In the case of Ubuntu, the security patches also perform well, but sometimes due to frequent updates, it is more prone to web threats.
+Also, sometimes it needs to be downgraded to lower versions due to recent buggy updates.|